 The past couple days I’ve been in Hunt, TX staying with friends Autumn and David in between two speaking engagements for the Diocese of San Antonio.
 It is a place I’ve often come and loved.
 A beautiful hill country filled with wildflowers and the lazy Guadalupe River rolling through the middle, cypress trees shading the banks.

-And as naked and ravaged as the land looks right now, it also feels strangely like a scene of hope because of the countless ways individuals are trying to heal and rebuild the community here.
+And as naked and ravaged as the land looks right now, it also feels strangely like a scene of hope because of the countless ways individuals and small groups are trying to heal and rebuild the community here.
 They have not given up their efforts to patch things up despite the losses they’ve suffered.

 Wishing you some peace this week.